-Employers are liable for harassment perpetrated by a supervisor, staff member or contractor if they knew (or should have known) about the behavior and failed to take action to stop it.
+Employers are liable for harassment perpetrated by a supervisor, staff member, or contractor if they knew (or should have known) about the behavior and failed to take action to stop it.

-Filing a Harassment Claim
+Filing a Harassment Complaint

 Keep Detailed Records

 Keep a written record of the time and date of the incident(s), including the individuals involved, the place the harassment occurred and other pertinent details.
-Keeping accurate, detailed records will help your supervisor conduct an investigation of the incident, and will also be useful when it comes time to actually filing your claim.
+Keeping accurate, detailed records will help your supervisor conduct an investigation of the incident, and will also be useful when it comes time to actually filing your charge.

-File the Claim as Soon as Possible
+File the Charge as Soon as Possible

 Also, be prepared to talk about the harassment you faced and any discrimination that may have resulted.
 Provide as much detailed information as possible.

 When to Contact a Lawyer

-In addition, if you feel like your case isn't being handled properly or that your employer is discriminating against you because you filed the complaint, it's wise to contact an attorney for further advice.
+If you feel like your case isn't being handled properly or that your employer is discriminating against you because you filed the complaint, it's wise to contact an attorney for further advice.

 While filing a harassment claim can be stressful for all parties involved, the EEOC does try to ensure that claims are settled fairly.